UW-Hydro/bmorph/docs/evaluation.rst

 Kullback-Leibler Divergence (KL Divergence)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Kullback-Leibler Divergence, or relative entropy, is used to describe how similar predicted and observation distributions are.
-Taken from Information Theory, KL Divergence describes the error in using one probability distribution in place of another, turning out to be a strong statistic to analyze how ``bmorph`` corrects probability distrubtions of stream flows.
-A KL Divergence value of 0 symbolizes a perfect match between the two probability distributions, or no error in assuming the one distrution in place of the other.
+Taken from Information Theory, KL Divergence describes the error in using one probability distribution in place of another, turning out to be a strong statistic to analyze how ``bmorph`` corrects probability distributions of stream flows.
+A KL Divergence value of 0 symbolizes a perfect match between the two probability distributions, or no error in assuming the one distribution in place of the other.

 Kling-Gupta Efficiency (KGE)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^